IBSpark/Portfolio-Ibad/README.md

-# 🖥️ Aniqa Khan’s Personal Portfolio Website
+# 🖥️ Ibad Personal Portfolio Website

 A modern and fully responsive portfolio website built with **HTML**, **CSS** and **JavaScript**.
 This site highlights my skills, projects and contact information with smooth navigation and an elegant user interface.